 “I was standing here the whole time!”

 But the hand extended to Dot’s aid was not Henry’s.
 A moment earlier it had cast aside the tract its owner pretended to read.
-While the door was swinging shut, the man in the corner had been leaping from his chair, nudging past Paulette…at the same time light-fingering away George’s fiancée.
+While the door was swinging shut, the man in the corner was leaping from his chair, nudging past Paulette…at the same time light-fingering away George’s fiancée.

 “Ma’am,” he said, “I’m with the Sentinel.
 You’ve had a terrible shock.”